vickcharles/vickcharles/README.md

-I'm a software enginner with experience builiding user friendly apps with Flutter, NextJS for the frontend and NodeJs and smart contracts for the backend, also i,m buliding tickfy, a web3 ticketing platform that powers the interaction between event organizer and attendees through digital collectibles(NFTs).
+I'm a software enginner with experience delivering high quality, well tested, user friendly and impactful apps with Flutter, NextJS for the frontend and NodeJs and smart contracts for the backend

+In my free time i,m also buliding Tickfy, a web3 ticketing platform that powers the interaction between event organizer and attendees through digital collectibles(NFTs).
 Check it out https://interface-tickfy.vercel.app/